Cirrus SR20an owner's review by Philip Greenspun, ATP, CFII, in July 2005, updated July 2017

 For transporting dogs and other non-headset-wearing creatures, it seems that 65 percent power in N707WT results in the lowest measured sound levels.
 If you're shopping for a used Cirrus and this is an important factor, try out a few different machines.
 SR22 owners who've flown in others' airplanes report that some are noticeably quieter and some are noticeably noisier than their own.
 The G2 models do not seem to be any quieter than the older G1 models.
 An SR22-G3 measured 98 dBA on takeoff in the front seats.
 In cruise, at 75 percent power, the SR22-G3 measured 95 dBA in the front seats and about 92 dBA in the back seats.

 [In 2011, MT certified a four-blade prop for the Cirrus SR22 and, due to the slower tip speeds, it may result in substantially reduced interior noise.
-I haven't been able to test-fly one yet.]
+I haven't been able to test-fly one yet.
+An MT prop for the SR20 was subsequently certified, but the tip diameter is the same as the 3-blade Hartzell so there is no reason to expect interior noise to be reduced.]

 For a jet pilot the PFD might be easier to fly precisely than the "traditional six" round steam gauges.
 And having such a huge attitude indicator can be a powerful reminder that things aren't right if a pilot has become distracted.
 For a novice pilot, however, it is harder to pick up on deviations.
 Consider the humble round mechanical altimeter, for example.
 En-route on an instrument flight rules (IFR) flight, you will be at an altitude that is a whole thousand, e.g., 8,000'.
 This means that the biggest needle on the altimeter will be pointing straight up.
 If you've lost or gained 100' it is pretty easy to see out of the corner of your eye that something isn't right because that needle is no longer straight up and down.
 The altitude tape on the PFD has mostly the same appearance whether you're at, above, or below your assigned altitude.
 It is absolutely critical to set the heading bug so that you have at least some chance of catching a deviation.
 There is nothing in a Cirrus to alert you to an altitude deviation, unlike in most Cessnas, Diamonds, Mooneys, and Pipers whose autopilot systems will provide an audio beep if you stray more than 200' from the altitude dialed into the autopilot's altitude preselector.
 If you're IFR and you don't want to risk an FAA violation, it is probably best to leave the Cirrus on autopilot.